 their goals and milestones.

 The Transition Series is one of the most attractive and unique features of our program.
 It was constructed by our leadership team based on feedback from our students and faculty, and it is highly regarded by applicants and current students.
 This important series provides timely support and guidance to students prior to each critical transition point in their MD/PhD training.
 The meetings are led by members of MSTP Leadership and also include peer advice sharing from MSTP students in later years of their training.
 Additionally, the attendees at each session receive various MSTP-created resources that provide helpful information and reminders to keep students on-track with their training timeline and goals.

-Program Meetings are bi-monthly gatherings of MSTP students, leadership and staff which foster camaraderie among students in all stages of the program.
-This recurring event provides a venue for regular discussion of program updates and any issues, and gives students the opportunity to learn more about the scientific research of their MSTP peers through individual student presentations.
-Depending on the meeting agenda, some program meetings also include additional presentations, such as relevant trainings, interactive clinical case presentations, faculty research presentations in developing fields on the cutting edge of science, and student presentations promoting any valuable - but not widely known academic/research opportunities on both national and institutional levels.
+Program Meetings are bi-monthly gatherings of all MSTP students, leadership and staff which foster camaraderie among students in all stages of the program.
+At the start of these meetings, trainee successes and milestones (including personal milestones such as engagements/weddings and births of children) are recognized and celebrated.
+These meetings provide a venue for dissemination of program information, discussion of relevant program topics including those raised by the Student Governing Council (SGC).
+The latter portion of the meeting is devoted to student research presentations.
+Depending on the meeting agenda, some program meetings also include additional supplemental presentations, including interactive clinical case presentations by faculty; educational sessions and workshops on topics such as DEI (unconscious bias, allyship, responding to microaggressions in the workplace, racial inequities in healthcare, LGBTQ+ Patient Care, Title IX) and the prioritizing of scientific rigor, reproducibility and transparency in research; and student presentations promoting valuable - but not widely known academic/research opportunities on both national and institutional levels.

 Medical Sciences Building231 Albert Sabin WayPO Box 670552Cincinnati, OH 45267-0552